Digital native: Conflicts between generations

 Gamification as a teaching tool has sparked interest in education, and Gee suggests this is because games have special properties that books cannot offer for digital natives.
 For instance, gamification provides an interactive environment for students to engage and practice 21st century skills such as collaboration, critical thinking, problem solving, and digital literacy.
 Gee presents four reasons why gamification provides a distinct way of learning to promote 21st century skills.
 First, games are based on problem solving and not on ones ability to memorize content knowledge.
 Second, gamification promotes creativity in digital natives where they are encouraged to think like a designer or modify to redesign games.
 Third, digital natives are beginning to co-author their games through the choices they make to solve problems and face challenges.
 Therefore, students' thinking is stimulated to promote metacognition since they have to think about their choices and how they will alter the course and outcome of the game.
 Lastly, through online gaming, digital natives are able to collaborate and learn in a more social environment.
+Positive effects from gaming have been seen, one effect is expanding social relationships either preexisting or forming new social bonds.
 Based on the literature, one can see the potential and unique benefits digital tools have.
 For example, online games help digital natives meet their unique learning needs.
 Furthermore, online gaming seems to provide an interactive and engaging environment that promotes the necessary skills digital natives will need to be successful in their future.

 Implication of technological and media landscapes

-Digital Natives vary in demographic based on their region's technological and media landscapes.
+Digital natives vary in demographic based on their region's technological and media landscapes.
 Not everyone agrees with the language and underlying connotations of the digital native.
-The term, by definition, makes the assumption that all digital natives has the same familiarity with technology.
+The term, by definition, makes the assumption that all digital natives have the same base familiarity with technology.
 Similarly, the term digital immigrants implies that this entire age group struggles with technological advancements.
 For instance, those on the disadvantaged side of the digital divide lack access to technology.
 In its application, the concept of the digital native preferences those who grow up with technology as having a special status, ignoring the significant difference between familiarity and creative application.

 Digital Natives are determined based on their educational and cultural backgrounds as well as their access to technology.
 As the adoption of digital technology hasn't been a unified phenomenon worldwide, digital natives are not all in the same age group.
 Self-perception also plays a role: individuals who do not feel confident in their use of technology will not be considered a native regardless of the formally mentioned factors.

 Referring to some generations using terminologies such as "Digital Natives" is made because these groups can create their own culture and characteristics.
 Here are some of the cultures and characteristics of "Digital Natives" (according to self-description):